Ayehu/custom-activities/Office365/OfficeAddUserToGroup/README.md

-## AddUserToGroup - Activity to add a user to a Office365 mail group.
+## OfficeAddUserToGroup - Activity to add a user to a Office365 mail group.

 ##### DLL's to reference
 Microsoft.Graph.dll